terrapane/aescrypt_win/README.md

 or run Visual Studio's `vcvars64.bat` batch file from a command prompt.

-From within the AES Crypt for Windows root source directory, type `build_dependencies` to configure, build, and locally (i.e., within the source directory) the required dependencies.
+From within the AES Crypt for Windows root source directory, type `build_dependencies` to configure, build, and locally install (i.e., within the source directory) the required dependencies.

 Building the rest of AES Crypt will require compiling using Visual Studio